-Let's check step-by-step instruction how to configure a direct connection to your store database.
+Let's check step-by-step instruction on how to configure a direct connection to your store database.

-1. Go to Settings -> Preferences -> Database Connection tab and enable 'Direct Connection to the store database' check-box.
+1. Go to Settings -> Preferences -> Database Connection and enable "Direct Connection to the store database" checkbox.

 2. You have to specify the following settings to be able to connect: